|Season (1 June 2023 - 30 Sept 2023)|

 Beautiful roundtrip starting with the train from Bergen.
-Hightlights are the famous Flåm railway, biking down to Flåm and fjord safari to Gudvangen.
+Highlights are the famous Flåm railway, biking from Berekvam to Flåm and fjord safari to Gudvangen.

 The Standard Fjord Tour starts at the railway station in Bergen with the scenic railway journey from Bergen to Myrdal station.